boscoh/supplescroll/readme.md

 2. an excerpt
 2. body in [markdown](https://daringfireball.net/projects/markdown/basics)

-In the header, give the name of a `supplesscroll` template you want to use:
+In the header, give the name of a supplescroll template you want to use:

     template: lucid.haml

-There are two templates provided that you can use with `supplescroll`: `lucid` and `pesrpex`.
+There are several templates provided in the package:

+- `lucid.haml`
+- `perspex.haml`
+- `yeolde.haml`

 For embellish to work, two lines of: `---` are needed to separate the header and excerpt from the main body.
-Whilst the second is optional, it's confusing to `embellish` if there are any other `---` lines in the text.
+Whilst the excerpt is optional, to avoid potential bugs with `---` later in the text, I'd suggest:

+    template: lucid.haml
+    ---
+    ---

-Write the text in markdown, making sure to use proper markdown headers, which will be used to construct the Table of Contents:
+Write the text in markdown, making sure to use proper markdown headers, which will be used to construct the table of contents:

     # A Header
     ## A Secondary Header